orblivion/ntfy/.sandstorm/README_FUTURE.md

 # Future

+## Better UI

+Add some pictures to the onboarding to counteract all that text.
+Think of ways to remove more things.

 ## Molly

 Check out Molly support via Mollysocket?
 Can I bundle this with ntfy?
 Would be super dope.
 But it has challenges.
 Supposedly it doesn't need your decryption key but how does it become a connected device?
 You'd need to trust it.
 I don't think Signal users should just trust my code, though again they can see if I'm exfiltrating.